evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 118 mm, and the maximum is 213 mm.

+### Drive Modes

+The VOYAH FREE lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 6 modes:

+- Performance: Dynamic steering, low suspension with dynamic throttle and suspension.
+- Eco: Balanced steering, low suspension with efficient throttle, and balanced suspension.
+- Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
+- Outing: Balanced steering, high suspension height with balanced throttle and damping.
+- Snow: Balanced steering, max suspension height with balanced throttle and damping.
+- Individual: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.